 Meeting and greeting in Colombia

-Colombians are usually welcoming, lively and passionate.
-People from Bogotá, Medellín and other inland regions may be slightly more formal and reserved, while those from the coastal areas are often more laid-back and expressive.
-Expats should adjust their greetings accordingly to make sure they do not offend.
+Colombians are usually welcoming and passionate.
+People from Bogotá, Medellín and other inland regions may be slightly more formal and reserved, but those from the coastal areas are quite laid-back and expressive.
+Adjust your greetings accordingly to make sure you don’t offend anyone.

 Appearances are important in Colombia.
 Personal care services such as hairstyling, manicures and pedicures, teeth whitening, and even plastic surgery are far more affordable than in many European and North American countries.
 Everyone is generally expected to be well-groomed and neat at all times.